threax/HtmlRapier/README.md

 simplified default form included, so if you are trying this library out please include htmlrapier.form.bootstrap3 or htmlrapier.form.bootstrap4 in your dependencies.
 Once you do this run `threax-npm-tk tsconfig` to import the tsconfig for the form.
 This will make it build with the rest of your typescript.

+# Documentation
+The docs source is stored in this repo.
+To work on them run Edity McEditface in the docs folder.
+You can publish directly from there the output folder is ignored.